ravibeta/csharpexamples/PowerMethod/PowerMethod/readme.txt

 This is how Google's page rank is supposed to work.
-To apply this to keyword extraction, looking into WordNet C# for semantic relationship.
+To apply this to keyword extraction, we could use WordNet C# for semantic relationship.

 SemanticSimilarity semsim=new SemanticSimilarity() ;
     float score=semsim.GetScore(word1, word2);